Adversarial Patch Generation for Automated Program Repair: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Software bugs are costly to be detected and rectified~\cite{onoma1998regression, engstrom2010qualitative, bohme2014corebench}.
-Due to short time to market, software programs are often delivered with known or unknown bugs.~\cite{anvik2005coping}.
+Software bugs are costly to detect and rectify~\cite{onoma1998regression,engstrom2010qualitative,bohme2014corebench}.
+Due to deadline-meeting demands, software programs are often delivered with known or unknown bugs~\cite{anvik2005coping}.
 The number of bugs may be far more than the amount of human resources available to address them.
-As a result, it can take days or even years for software defects to be repaired~\cite{bohme2014corebench}.
-Automated approaches to detecting and rectifying software bugs are thus of tremendous value to reduce these costs.
+It can take days or even years for software defects to be repaired~\cite{bohme2014corebench}. \emph{Automated} approaches to detect and rectify software bugs are, thus, of tremendous value.

-Automatic program repair (APR), is now an active and exciting research area, which engages both academia and the software industry.
-Real-world defects from large programs have been shown to be efficiently and effectively repaired by state-of-the-art APR techniques~\cite{weimer2009automatically}.
-Notably, in 2018, Facebook announced the first-ever industrial-scale APR technique, namely GetAFix~\cite{getafix}, being developed and widely used in house.
-GetAFix was directly inspired from a recent research work in APR~\cite{le2016history}, demonstrating that research in APR has a great potential to make practical and immediate impact.
+Automated Program Repair (APR) is a growing research area focused on automatically fixing software bugs.
+In recent years, numerous APR techniques~\cite{weimer2009automatically,kim2013automatic,qi2015analysis,le2016history,xuan2016nopol,long2016automatic,mechtaev2016angelix,xiong2017precise,le2017s3,mahajan2018automated,liu2019tbar,chen2019sequencer,le2021usability, ye2022neural,xia2022less,ye2022selfapr} have been proposed, showing great promise in efficiently and effectively addressing real-world program defects.
+Notably, Facebook's introduction of GetaFix~\cite{getafix} in 2018, inspired by a recent research work~\cite{le2016history}, demonstrated the practical impact of APR research and its potential for practical adoption.
+GetaFix served as evidence that APR can revolutionise software development by automating bug fixes and enhancing the productivity of software developers.
+These advancements highlight the significance of the ongoing research in APR and its ability to reshape the industry.

-APR can generally be divided to two main families, namely search-based and semantics-based approaches.
-While semantics-based approaches use semantic analyses such as static analyses or symbolic execution~\cite{mechtaev2016angelix, le2017s3}, search-based approaches often use syntactic analyses to generate and traverse a syntactic search space such as genetic programming~\cite{weimer2009automatically}, pattern recognition~\cite{le2016history}, and machine learning~\cite{long2016automatic}.
-Semantics-based approaches are typically precise, but limited by the capability of the underlying semantic analysers, (e.g., symbolic execution~\cite{mechtaev2016angelix, le2017s3}).
-Search-based approaches typically generate a large syntactic search space, rendering it difficult to navigate through to find correct solutions.
+Traditional APR techniques mainly fall into two main categories, namely \textbf{search-based} and \textbf{semantics-based} program repair.
+While semantics-based approaches use semantic analysis, such as static analysis and symbolic execution (e.g.,~\cite{mechtaev2016angelix,le2017s3}), search-based approaches often use syntactic analysis to generate and traverse syntactic search spaces such as genetic programming (e.g.,~\cite{weimer2009automatically}), pattern recognition (e.g.,~\cite{le2016history}), and machine learning (e.g.,~\cite{long2016automatic}).
+Semantics-based approaches are typically precise but limited by the capability of the underlying semantic analysers, (e.g., symbolic execution~\cite{mechtaev2016angelix, le2017s3}).
+Meanwhile, search-based approaches typically generate a large syntactic search space, rendering it difficult to navigate through to find correct solutions.